- Building the Green Roof (7)

 - Civic leadership was flagged as the key to the successful redevelopment of the award-winning Hespeler Library.

-- A renovation of Hespeler Library encased historic Carnegie Library in a modern glass structure, increasing size to 14000 sq. ft.
+- A renovation of Hespeler Location encased historic Carnegie Library in a modern glass structure, increasing size to 14000 sq. ft

 - Winners (such as the poetess above) of the Poem-A-Day contest held by Cambridge Libraries rhymed into community hearts in March.